ShaunHan/acat/README.md

 ![](images/color_facets.png)

-To add adsorbate to monometallic system (or if you want to ignore the elemental composition), see example:
+To add adsorbate to a monometallic system (or if you want to ignore the elemental composition), see example:
 ```
 from nanopads.adsorption_sites import monometallic_add_adsorbate
 from ase.io import read, write